lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 ```

 From the generated assembly, the compiler is forced to perform the redundant load from `a_b`, because it _could_ be an alias of `b` because it's origin has been hidden by `std::launder`.
 Which is just like laundering money, hence, the name `:)`.
-Some languages/dialects have more aggressive form of this aliasing optimization/rule around mutability and aliasing, i.e. Rust's mutable reference (`& mut`) and Circle's mutable reference which requires only one mutable reference can be binded to an object at once.
-Which allow for more controversial and aggressive optimizations even across objects of the same type.
+Some languages/dialects have a more aggressive form of this aliasing optimization/rule around mutability and aliasing, i.e. Rust's mutable reference (`& mut`) and [Circle's](https://github.com/seanbaxter/circle) mutable reference which requires only one mutable reference can be binded to an object at once, Which allow for more controversial and aggressive optimizations even across objects of the same type within a scope.
 This is comparable to the non-standard `restrict` qualifier (GCC/Clang: `__restrict__`, and MSVC: `__restrict`).

 To illustrate: